 NO. There is simply no such thing as an ESSENTIAL carbohydrate.
 Amino (protein) acids and fatty acids are essential.
+Essential means that it is required for life and cannot be synthesized by the body.
 I’ve got Dr. Bernstein (again) to thank for teaching me this.
 And the past year and a half has proven this to me.
 I am the healthiest I have ever been, thanks to eating LC.

 Nutritional Ketosis and Diabetic Ketoacidosis (DKA)